MNS1007/DRC-IO/README.md

 ## 1. TA Quick-Start (Cluster Pre-Provisioned)
+We routinely shut down the shared EKS environment with `infrastructure/cleanup.sh` to avoid idle AWS costs.
+If the pre-provisioned cluster is offline when you try the steps below, simply re-run `infrastructure/setup.sh` (or ask us to bring it back up) before executing the scenarios.

-The EKS cluster, HP/LP workloads, DRC-IO controller, and monitoring stack are already running.
+When the cluster is up, the EKS control plane, HP/LP workloads, DRC-IO controller, and monitoring stack are already running.
 You only need to verify access and run the experiments—no extra installs beyond Docker/kubectl/aws CLI.

 ### A. Access Credentials & IAM
 - Use the kubeconfig + IAM user shared with the submission.
 If you hit auth failures, ping me (nithin@example.com) and mention the error—most issues are credential expiry or AWS EBS CSI driver reinstallation.